Curious if you can eat kale that has turned yellow? Let’s find out!

 How do you keep your kale plants from yellowing in the garden, or after harvesting?
 Share in the comments below!

-Interested in learning more about growing this vegetable?
+Interested in learning more about planting and growing kale?
 Be sure to check out these articles next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photos: Shutterstock.
 Additional writing and editing by Clare Groom and Allison Sidhu.